-In these times of pandemic, and the following economic and social crisis that results from it, the access to qualified medical attention has become imperative.
+In these times of pandemic, and the following economic and social crisis that results from it, access to qualified medical attention has become imperative.
 The bright side of this?
 Technology.
-Fortunately, we live immersed in the digital era, which means that a huge quantity of data and information relative to healthcare, diseases, symptoms, and prevention measures is delivered fast and is accessible for almost anyone.
+Fortunately, we live immersed in the digital era, which means that a huge quantity of data and information relative to healthcare, diseases, symptoms, and prevention measures is delivered fast and is accessible to almost anyone.

 The healthcare industry is changing.
 Today, patients have a wide array of options in the world of medicine that they did not have in the past.
 Visiting the local clinic or hospital is no longer the only way to receive medical care.
 Informing people about different pathologies, treatments, and appropriate medicine is now possible using the Internet as a tool that counts with a massive reach.

 Social networks can also be seen as important health resources.
 Almost 90% of adults over 30 have used social media to look for and share health information, so it’s not just a generational matter limited to the younger population.

 In this article, as a part of our Hospital Expansion guide, we’ll take through what exactly a healthcare marketing strategy is, why it would be necessary for professionals dedicated to medical attention today, and which steps can be followed to set a medical practice online.

 Healthcare Marketing.
 If you’ve never heard about it before…then that’s perfectly normal since it’s a breakthrough in medical services that is now in the spotlight, especially since the COVID-19 breakdown.

 Don’t get us wrong.
 Marketing has always existed within the medical services industry, but it has never been as imperative as it is today.